GSA Management and Internal Control Program

 - Addressing weaknesses identified in GSA system-level plans of action and milestones, which are developed to manage the risks associated with all GSA applications.

 The DATA Act was enacted in 2014, amending the Federal Financial Accountability and Transparency Act of 2006 (FFATA).
 FFATA requires reporting of obligations and award-related information for all Federal financial assistance and procurement awards.
 The DATA Act expands upon FFATA by adding U.S. Department of the Treasury account-level reporting; this includes reporting all Treasury Account Symbols that fund each award and contract transaction, budget authority, program activity, outlays, and budget object classes, among other data elements.
 The DATA Act also requires the Federal Government to collectively standardize the financial data elements reportable under the act.
-GSA submitted its quarterly DATA Act submissions as required.
+GSA submitted its monthly DATA Act submissions and certifies the monthly submission quarterly as required.
 This information is publicly accessible and searchable by the American public to see how tax dollars are spent.
-Additionally, in their recent biennial "Audit of the Completeness, Accuracy, Timeliness, and Quality of GSA's 2019 DATA Act Submission" for the first quarter, the OIG found that GSA's financial and award data to be of "higher" quality, the highest grade allowable.
+Additionally, in its biennial “Audit of the Completeness, Accuracy, Timeliness, and Quality of GSA’s 2019 DATA Act Submission” for the first quarter, the OIG found that GSA’s financial and award data to be of “higher” quality, the highest grade allowable.

 The Antideficiency Act (ADA), Pub.L.
 97-258, 96 Stat.
 923, prohibits Federal agencies from incurring obligations or expending funds in advance or in excess of an appropriation.
 The law was initially enacted in 1884, with major amendments occurring in 1950 and 1982.
 It is now codified at 31 U.S.C. § 1341.

-In FY 2019, OMB confirmed an FY 2017 ADA violation related to the Acquisition Services Fund (ASF).
+In FY 2019, OMB confirmed an FY 2017 ADA violation related to the Acquisition Services Fund (ASF), and OMB is still in the process of clearing the ADA notification letter for transmission to the President; once this is complete, GSA will share the ADA notification letter with Congress and GAO.
 In response, GSA implemented a corrective action plan that enhances forecasting capabilities.
-In addition, OMB amended the FY 2019 ASF apportionment to allow for automatic increases to the apportionment in the event of unanticipated customer orders placed above the apportioned levels, thus eliminating the cause of the ADA.
+In addition, OMB amended the FY 2019 ASF apportionment to allow for automatic increases to the apportionment in the event of unanticipated customer orders placed above the apportioned levels, thus eliminating the potential for reoccurrence of a similar ADA.

-GSA is also working with OMB to reach a decision for a potential FY 2017 violation of the ADA related to the Federal Citizens Services Fund (FCSF).
-The FCSF was used to improve search capability for State and local Government websites without reimbursement, potentially in contravention to the fund’s authorizing statutes.
+GSA is also working with OMB to reach a decision for a potential violation of the ADA related to the FCSF identified in FY 2017.
+The FCSF was used to improve search capability for State and local government websites without reimbursement, potentially in contravention of the fund’s authorizing statutes.
 GSA discontinued these support services in February 2017.